 Since I learnt about Serrapeptase, I have been able to move away from medically controlled symptoms, towards naturally sustained good health.

 Health is the body’s natural state, even when one has a permanent and irreversible underlying condition, like cerebral palsy.
-It is prescription medication, and the worldwide systems designed to reinforce our dependence upon it, that should be called ‘alternative medicine’.
-If good health is our natural, balanced state, then the goal of health care should be to maintain that balance, or to return us to it, as naturally as possible.
+It is prescription medication, and the global systems designed to reinforce our dependence upon it, that should be called ‘alternative medicine’.
+If good health is our natural, balanced state, then the goal of health care should be to maintain that balance or to return us to it, as naturally as possible.
 This approach still allows for medical and surgical treatments, when they are necessary, but they should be considered useful alternatives, and not assumed the only acceptable options.

 Disease control and symptoms management have their place, and I have benefited, and suffered, from both, but they must never be confused with health care.
 It is crucial to defend the right of people to know the difference between health care and medical care, and to be able to make an informed choice between them.

-By November 2006, my eyesight and visual perception, which were damaged as a direct result, and integral part, of cerebral palsy, had also begun to improve.
-My eyesight is now within normal range and the improvement continues to this day.
+By November 2006, my eyesight and visual perception, which were damaged as a direct result, an integral part, of cerebral palsy, had also begun to improve.
+My vision is now within the normal range, and the improvement continues to this day.
 Does this mean that the remarkable enzyme, Serrapeptase, can overcome the impact of congenital brain damage?
 I do not have a complete medical answer to this, but I am enjoying the challenge of finding one.
 There is now some research, based upon studies of newborns, suggesting that inflammation may be amongst the underlying causes of cerebral palsy.
 One indicator for this was the elevated level of inflammatory cytokines.
-I am not yet sure that it is possible to extrapolate from this that reducing the level of inflammation in adulthood, could help to mediate the effect of congenital damage, but am sure that it is a question worth asking, and that the answer will be a fascinating one to find.
+I am not yet sure that it is possible to extrapolate from this that reducing the level of inflammation in adulthood, could help to mediate the effect of congenital damage, but am sure that it is a question worth asking and that the answer will be a fascinating one to find.

 I have renamed my book as The ‘Miracle’ Enzyme is Serrapeptase.
 I did not do this lightly; as I think the word ‘miracle’ is generally misused and too easily thrown around, especially in the nutritional field.